-Cloud offers multitude of services like Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), Software-as-a-Service (SaaS), Business process-as-a-Service (BaaS) and Anything-as-a-Service (XaaS).
-Exhibit 20.1 presents a startup getting benefited by SaaS on cloud
+Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), Software-as-a-Service (SaaS), Business process-as-a-Service (

-Exhibit 20.1: SaaS startup with AI engine benefitting Marketing ROI
+XaaS).

-The Bengaluru and US-based startup Factors.AI, integrates the customer journey across ad platforms, website, MAP (marketing automation platform), and CRM (customer relationship management) at a contact and account level.
+Exhibit 20.1 presents a startup getting benefited by SaaS on cloud Exhibit 20.1: SaaS startup with AI engine benefitting Marketing ROI The Bengaluru and US-based startup Factors.AI, integrates the customer journey across ad platforms, website, MAP (marketing automation platform), and CRM (customer relationship management) at a contact and account level.
 Factors.AI, mines customer data for insights through its proprietary AI engine to help marketing teams with resulting in better campaign decisions and amplified ROI for marketing teams.
 The proprietary AI engine mines the customer data and recommends actions for the marketing team to drive higher conversions, faster, and at higher ACV (annual contract value).
 In addition, it has a self-serve analytics interface along with pre-defined checklists, which gives instant insights or all - removing dependencies on data experts.
-The AI engine can automatically analyse customer journeys at the user and account level, identifying anomalies and root causes for any outcome or KPI.
+The Al engine can automatically analyse customer journeys at the user and account level, identifying anomalies and root causes for any outcome or KPI.